volatilemolotov/beam/learning/tour-of-beam/learning-content/go/common-transforms/aggregation/min/description.md

 # Min

-Provides a variety of different transforms for computing the minimum values in a collection, either globally or for each key.
+Min transforms find the minimum values globally or for each key in the input collection.

 You can find the global minimum value from the ```PCollection``` by using ```Min()```